Azure-Samples/app-service-dotnet-access-key-vault-by-msi-for-web-apps/README.md

 description: "Azure App Service basic sample for managing web apps."
 ---

-# Getting started on safeguarding Web app secrets in Key Vault using convenience API
+# Safeguarding web app secrets in Key Vault using convenience API

  Azure App Service basic sample for managing web apps.

   - Create a Cosmos DB with credentials stored in a Key Vault
   - Create a web app which interacts with the Cosmos DB by first reading the secrets from the Key Vault.